niccolocesare/pdsnd_github/README.md

 * new_york_city.csv
 * washington.csv

+### Useful notes
+* Use Atom as the code editor
+* bikeshare.py written in Python 3.8.2
+* Use the git config provided by Udacity

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.